rvosa/bio-phylo-forest-dbtree/docs/paper.md

 environment is then faced with the need to parse text containing the parenthetical tree description and load some kind of graph structure or object into memory every time the script is run.
 With large trees, this takes a lot of time and consumes a lot of working memory.
+For example, loading the latest release of the Open Tree of Life estimate (v10.4, [Hinchliff:2015]) into DendroPy [DendroPy] takes about 15 minutes and consumes over 8 GB of RAM.
+This could very well be acceptable for some use cases (e.g. for processes that subsequently run for very long) but it can clearly be a limiting factor under other circumstances.

 An alternative approach is to ingest the tree file into a portable, on-disk database as a one-time operation, and then access the tree data